Ahmed-Alkhadhami/SM22_Elec2_PushButtonSwitch/README.md

 ## Repository Contents :
-* programmed Circuit
+* programmed Circuit Folder
-* unProgrammed Circuit
+* unProgrammed Circuit Folder

 This is the submission for week 2 tasks of the Electric path at Smart Method training of 2022.